What Is Back Bonding?

 Back Bonding in Metal Carbonyls

-The bond between a metal and a Carbonyl group acting as a ligand.
-Pi-acid ligands, such as CO, are responsible for its formation.
-Pi-acid ligands have a single pair of electrons to donate to the metal atom and an empty anti bonding molecular orbital to back bond with the metal atom’s d-orbital electrons.
+The bond between a metal and a Carbonyl group acts as a ligand.
+Pi-acid ligands, such as CO, are responsible for their formation.
+Pi-acid ligands have a single pair of electrons to donate to the metal atom and an empty anti-bonding molecular orbital to back the bond with the metal atom’s d-orbital electrons.

 All about Back Bonding

 - Back bonding occurs as electrons pass from one atom’s atomic orbital to another atom’s or ligand’s anti-bonding orbital.